 Are you afraid of failure?
-If you find that you are, ask yourself, why are you afraid of failure?
+If you are, ask yourself — why are you afraid of failure?

-Other people fear the opinion of others, and what others will think if they pursue a goal and fail to reach it.
+- Other people fear what others will think if they pursue a goal and fail to reach it.

 To overcome such fears, you first need to understand that failure is one of the two possible, normal outcomes of your efforts, with both being equally likely.
 And, more often than not, neither is really under your control.

 Sometimes, you’ll succeed because of luck, despite not trying too hard.

 Other times, you’ll fail due to unfortunate circumstances despite your best efforts.

 In the end, the only thing you can do is to make the most of your time and try your best — work hard, learn to enjoy your successes, and learn to learn from your failures.

 Moreover, remember that the only opinion that matters is yours.
 After all, you’ll be the one who has to live with your choices and the outcomes of your actions — and you’ll most likely be more satisfied if you’re the one responsible for them.